Understanding Black Horse Finance Claims: Who Can Claim and How It Works

 “Formal Complaint – Mis-Sold Car Finance Agreement (Your Loan Reference Number)”

-Alternatively, you may submit a written complaint through the post.
-If you are using this method, you may want to send it by recorded delivery to ensure that it is received.
+You can also send your written complaint by post.
+You may wish to send it as a recorded delivery to confirm that it is received.
 Save a copy of your complaint and any communication for your records.

 What Happens After You Submit Your Complaint?